andommar/dwpSocialWeb/README.md

 - Index (home) imports 3 views: header, leftmenu, userfeed and rightmenu
 - For the style, we are using Using Bootstrap 5.1
+- Execute sql tables creation first and then the triggers
+- Only registered users can navigate

 ## Anna's Pending Tasks

 - Sign up > categories selection (jquery)
-- Post reading and comments
+- Votes on posts, new post styling
 - Datetime formatting on posts

 ## Pending Tasks

+- Control negative values when executing triggers that substract a total (possible negative values)
-- Join/Unjoin button not working
+- Join/Unjoin button
-- Total members of a category? (can be a view) !!!!
-- votes.
-Control voting twice.
-We should change the DB accordingly
+- Votes > Prevent voting twice.
 - Category page
 - Post descriptions, allow nulls??
 - Have in mind the possibility of posts with no images, external links, thumbnails, videos, etc